 Forested runs encircle the base of the mountain for some fantastic tree-lined skiing whilst wide open pistes perch on top, offering spectacular views for miles around.
-Unusually the volcano shaped mountain offers 360 degrees of linked skiing so you can follow the sun round the mountain is you so desire.
+Unusually the volcano shaped mountain offers 360 degrees of linked skiing so you can follow the sun around the mountain if you so desire.

-Skiing in Trysil is more geared towards beginners and intermediates but there is still something for the more advanced skier.
-Some of the world’s best skiers often use the black slopes of Høgegga to train on, where one of the runs (Run 75) is on a 45 degree slope.
-Or there are three snow parks of varying levels dotted around resort so whether you’re a newbie on the jumps or a fully-fledged expert, you’ll be able to find something to challenge yourself.
+Skiing in Trysil is geared towards beginners and intermediates but there is still something for the more advanced skier.
+Some of the world’s best skiers often use the black slopes of Høgegga to train on, where one of the runs (Run 75) is on a 45-degree slope.
+Or there are three snow parks of varying levels dotted around the resort so whether you’re a newbie on the jumps or a fully-fledged expert, you’ll be able to find something to challenge yourself.

-There is a free ski bus for those with a valid lift pass to take you from one area to another but it’s easy to navigate around the slopes so you may find you rarely use it.
+The ski bus is free for those with a valid lift pass and takes you from one area to another but it’s easy to navigate around the slopes so you'll find you rarely use it.

 Après ski in Trysil is a fairly relaxed affair but there are a few places to go out and it is generally livelier at the weekends.
-Turistsenter has a good selection of pubs and après bars including the Ski Pub’n, located right by the slopes so you can ski in at the end of the day.
+Turistsenter has a good selection of pubs and après bars including the Ski Pub’n or Laaven 1790 where you can dance on the tables at the bottom of the slopes as the sun sets.

-Trysil proudly boasts itself as a great all-round family resort, there’s as much to do off the slopes as there is on so make sure you don’t miss out on the dog sledding or sleigh rides.
+Trysil proudly boasts itself as a great all-round family resort, there’s as much to do off the slopes as there is on so make sure you don’t miss out on the dog sledding, sleigh rides or star gazing.